 Frequently Asked Questions to Back to BasketsQ.
 Where are the Baskets made?

-A. The baskets are made by local village people in rural communities in Vietnam.
-Many are farmers who utilize their time and supplement their income by basket weaving during the crop growing season.
+A. Our Seagrass and Water Hyacinth Baskets baskets are made by local village people in rural communities in Vietnam.
+Many are farmers utilise their time and supplement their income by basket weaving during the crop growing season.
 It also means that workers do not have to travel to a factory and can look after their children while working.
+Our Jute products are supplied from India where it is harvested in rural areas then sent to local Jute mills for processing.

 A. As the product is created from a natural material and purposely grown for harvesting, using no chemicals or other toxic additives it is eco friendly and sustainable.
 In addition, at the end of their life the baskets will break down organically in a few months NOT thousands of years like plastic bags and the so-called supermarket "green bags"Q. Are the Baskets strong?

 A. Due to the material used and nature of construction the baskets are extremely strong.
-This allows them to be flattened for shipping but can be easily reshaped after wetting (For Seagrass Baskets only)
+This allows them to be flattened for shipping but can be easily reshaped after wetting (For Seagrass Baskets only).
+Water Hyacinth baskets can be wet slightly and reshaped but should not be left to soak as they will loose their firmness and take a long time to dry.

 Q. What about the Water Hyacinth Baskets?